Apprenticeships in the electrical industry - Employer information

-It is the employer’s responsibility to provide or arrange to provide the range of work, supervision and facilities required under the training plan, if an employer is unable or unwilling to work with the SRTO to resolve the identified gaps or amend the qualification the training contract will need to be cancelled.
+It is the employer’s responsibility to provide, or arrange to provide, the range of work, supervision and facilities required under the training plan.
+If an employer is unable or unwilling to work with the SRTO to resolve the identified gaps or amend the qualification, the training contract will need to be cancelled.

 Employers need to work with the SRTO to ensure the apprentice progresses through the apprenticeship in accordance with the training plan.
 The SRTO and employer need to monitor progression and make sure the apprentice is continuing to gain exposure to the required range of work tasks required under the apprenticeship.

-If there are changes in the employer’s capacity to provide or arrange to provide the range of work, supervision or facilities required under the training plan the ongoing validity of the training contract must be assessed.
+If there are changes in the employer’s capacity to provide, or arrange to provide, the range of work, supervision or facilities required under the training plan, the ongoing validity of the training contract must be assessed.

 Group training organisations and employers who have specialty areas within their business operation must make sure apprentices are adequately rotated between job roles to gain the required range of tasks in the workplace to achieve competency.

-Training records (eProfiling or other)
+Training records (eProfiling or alternative)

 For further information